john-itcsolutions/cheirrs/README.md

 The database server address is a static address because of the details of the docker-compose format used.

 Before running the elastos run script you would usually need to restore the schemata you have in the form of schema-backups (safest in .sql format).
-Consistent with folowing text, we show how our company has developed 2 simple scripts to restore the entire database (including all schemata) at once.
-This assumes you have developed some of the schemata already.
+Consistent with following text, we show how our company has developed 2 simple scripts to restore the entire database (including all schemata) at once.
+This assumes you have developed at least some of your own schemata already.
 As noted below we do not release our actual schema backups.

 Nevertheless as a model of how to proceed, you will require 2 shell scripts following these patterns: